 What to expect: Just about anything and everything – theatre, dance, art, music, film, food, fashion – there’s an event to suit every taste and with organizers bragging about the 7 million free opportunities to participate, its sounds like they’ll be no excuse for missing out.

 Don’t miss: The World Shakespeare Festival will be touring the country as part of the events so look out for their performances.
-It’s impossible to list everything so check out the website for event details and to grab your tickets ASAP.

 Read about more things to do in London